Connect with others who understand.

 TNBC cases can vary widely.
 Keep in mind that most people treated for TNBC will never experience a relapse.

-If you have TNBC, talk with your doctor about your individual chances of a relapse.
-Your oncologist can help you understand your personal risk factors and tell you if there is anything you can do to help lower your risk.
+If you were diagnosed with TNBC, talk with your doctor about your chances of a relapse.
+Your oncologist can help you understand your personal risk factors and tell you if there’s anything you can do to help lower your risk.

 A MyBCTeam Member